girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Projects/Application of Machine Learning/README.md

 # :dart: Application of Machine Learning

 ## :nazar_amulet: Objective
-collect application of AI and connect them with machine learning algorithm
+To collect application of AI and connect them with machine learning algorithm

 ## :nazar_amulet: Introduction
 Machine learning is an application of artificial intelligence (AI) that provides systems the ability to automatically learn and improve from experience without being explicitly programmed.
 Machine learning focuses on the development of computer programs that can access data and use it to learn for themselves.